timwarnock/Snowpy/README.md

 ```

-*NOTE* do not store your user password in your snowsql config.
+Do **NOT** store your user password in your snowsql config.
 Snowpy will prompt you for your password.

 ## Usage

-You can call SQL queries easily from a profile, a DB, or a schema.
+You can call SQL queries easily from a profile, a DB, or a schema object (and it will map intuitively to a Snowflake DB and Schema).
 ```python
 >>> Snowpy.dev.query('select count(*) from DB.myschema.table1').fetchall()
 [(9099,)]